-Description: A Roman bronze theatre mask appliqué with hollow back and suspension chains.
+An Ancient Roman bronze theatre mask appliqué with hollow back and suspension chains.
 The appliqué is pierced centrally at the top and bottom, and at the lower corners of the piece.
-From these piercings chains are attached: a longer chain is attached to the top with open hook and two shorter chains at the bottom corners.
+From these piercings chains are attached: a longer chain is attached to the top with an open hook and two shorter chains at the bottom corners.
 This appliqué would have been decoratively suspended, perhaps from a piece of furniture.

 Condition: Very fine, with attractive light green patination over the whole.